 Makes Flickr almost awesome - while waiting for SmugMug to fully fix it ;-)

-List of major features:
+The major features:

-2) Album-teaser column on photographers’ frontpage.
+2) Album-teaser column on photostreams.

 In one of the big Flickr-updates some years ago, the column to feature a photographer’s albums or collections disappeared and made Flickr less Gallery-like and less inviting for exploration in peoples “backlog”.
 Yes, there’s a link to albums in top-menu, but I don’t think any casual visitor ever sees or open it.
 The flexibility in album organization is Flickr's strongest asset in my opinion, and it's tragic that Flickr has decided to hide the albums from casual visitors.
 But Flickr Fixr puts back a column featuring albums on every photographer's frontpage (photostream).
 The 10 first albums as sorted in Flickr Organizer are shown in this column.